 Chloramines are developed when you have insufficient levels of free chlorine reacting with ammonia and other nitrogen containing compounds.

 These compounds are found in the water, human sweat, and urine of your pool bathers.

 The result of this reaction is the formation of chloramines.
 This is what is responsible for that chlorine in and around your pools and spas.
 Chloramines contribute to the combined chlorine levels which can cause eye irritations and mucous membranes.

 So how do you combat this sanitation problem?
 Well!
-To actually determine if your pool disinfection is at risk due to a high pool chlorine smell, you have to measure both the free chlorine and the total chlorine.
+To determine if your pool disinfection is at risk due to a high pool chlorine smell, you must measure both the free chlorine and the total chlorine.